rogerbinns/apsw/doc/shell.rst

 =======

-All examples of using the SQLite shell should work as is, plus you get extra features and functionality like command line completion and better dumps.
+All examples of using the SQLite shell should work as is, plus you get extra features and functionality like colour, command line completion and better dumps.

 You can also use the shell programmatically (or even interactively and programmatically at the same time).
 See the :ref:`example